Faq performing with band

 If your band is active beyond the local scene, then it is lucrative to hire a booker.
 A booker generally disposes of a larger network and can get you better deals.
 If your band has not yet been noticed by one of the booking offices, then turn to a motivated friend.

 Promotion: publicity and program

 When you finally have a gig, how do you get that room full?
-You can not always ask your friends and family to come, so build a good relationship with your audience and think about how you can reach each of them.
+Build on a good relationship with your audience and think about how you can reach each of them.
 Do you reach them with an invitation via Facebook?
 A poster hanging in the pub, canteen or on a lamppost?
 Maybe you can reach a lot of people by writing large letters on a large square?
-Consider every option on how much time and money it takes and what it could bring.
+Consider your options and check how much time and money it would cost you.